endrollex/imm_blender_export/README.md

 In Development:
 ---------------
-The project is in development, maybe some functions can be used for export.
+The project is in development, maybe it can be used for export.

 How to Use:
 -----------
+* Before running the script, you may edit some settings in the script files.
 * Run the script in Blender Text Editor, and open Toggle System Console.
-* Before run script, you may do some setting in the source code.
 * This project has been tested with Blender 2.72b.

 Known Issues: